Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 We have Jim, Jim Beam and Jim The Great.
-We entered *Jim* and choose name Jim Beam, it trust level will be *increased*, but names Jim and Jim The Great will be *decreased* (because they started with entered name Jim and was declined).
+We entered *Jim* and choose name Jim Beam, it trust level will be *increased*, but names Jim and Jim The Great will be *decreased* (because they started with entered name Jim and was declined.
+Service will receive *Jim Beam* as selected option, and *Jim* as declined, all names that starts with Jim except selected, will be decreased by trustLevelStep).
 ```
 Adding new names **won't trigger** other records trust level decrease.